Disjointness for measurably distal group actions and applications: Introduction

 \begin{theorem} Let $G$ be a countable discrete amenable group, let $\Phi$ be a tempered \Folner{} sequence on $G$ and let $\mathbf{Y} = (Y,S,\mu_Y)$ be an ergodic $G$ system.
 For every $\phi$ in $\lp^1(Y,\mu_Y)$ there is a conull set $Y' \subset Y$ with the following property: For any uniquely ergodic topological $G$ system $(X,T)$, with unique invariant measure $\mu_X$, such that the $G$ system $\mathbf{X}=(X,T,\mu_X)$ is measurably distal and Kronecker disjoint from $\mathbf{Y}$, and for any $f\in\cont(X)$, any $x\in X$ and any $y\in Y'$ we have

 \end{theorem} One can quickly derive the classical Wiener-Wintner theorem \cite{Wiener_Wintner41} from \cref{thm:pointwise-ET-with-distal-weights}, which we do in \cref{sec:wienerWintner}.

 The second type of application that we offer is to the theory of multiple recurrence.
 It is somewhat surprising that only Kronecker disjointness is needed for the following theorems, even though multicorrelations are typically governed by nilrotations (cf.\ \cite{Host_Kra05,MR2257397,Leibman10}), which in general are of a higher complexity than rotations on compact abelian groups.
+However, as nilsystems are distal, \cref{thm:bergWeylDisjoint} allows us to deduce disjointness of nilsystems from disjointness of their Kronecker factors.

 \begin{theorem} Let $\mathbf{X}=(X,T,\mu_X)$ and $\mathbf{Y}=(Y,S,\mu_Y)$ be ergodic $\Z$ systems and assume $\mathbf{X}$ and $\mathbf{Y}$ are Kronecker disjoint.
 Then for every $k,\ell\in\N$, any $f_1,\dots,f_k\in \lp^\infty(X,\mu_X)$ and any $g_1,\dots,g_\ell\in \lp^\infty(Y,\mu_Y)$ we have